PAST ISCF NEWS FOR

 Winner by Unanimous Decision 30-27 30-27 & 29-28 John Paul Horsch.

-6. LIGHTWEIGHT MMA
+6. ISCF LIGHTWEIGHT MMA

 Tim Tripp (Overland Park, KS.)
 Vs Anthony Young (Kansas City, MO.)